BillionShields/BSC/readme.md

+# Billion Face Shields World Challenge

-# Can we \#SaveTheWold from Coronavirus with a face shield and a tag?
+## Can we \#SaveTheWold from Coronavirus with a face shield and a tag?

 # Disclaimer

-It is advised that information on this page should be used only as general guides and not as the ultimate advice for the topics covered.
-The author and/or publisher shall have neither liability nor responsibility to any person or entity with respect to any loss or damage caused or alleged to be caused directly or indirectly by the information covered in this video.
+<span style="font-size:40%">It is advised that information on this page should be used only as general guides and not as the ultimate advice for the topics covered.
+The author and/or publisher shall have neither liability nor responsibility to any person or entity with respect to any loss or damage caused or alleged to be caused directly or indirectly by the
+information covered in this video.
 This video is not intended for use as a source of health, business, legal, or accounting advice.
 This video is for informational purposes only.
-If advice concerning the health, financial, legal, business or related matters is needed, the services of a fully qualified professional should be sought.
+If advice concerning the health, financial, legal, business or related matters is needed, the services of a fully qualified professional should be sought.</span>

 Yes, folks, I need your help.
 We can fight the coronavirus with our ingenuity\!
 We can create simple Face Shields from large soda bottles.